leynos/polythene/README.md

 container images and execute commands inside ephemeral root filesystems without requiring a full container runtime on the target machine.

+## Motivation

+System-level tests—package installation, filesystem mutations, and other tasks that normally demand containers—are difficult to run in sandboxes that disable container engines.
+Polythene provides a consistent abstraction over those workflows so the same test suite can run inside OpenAI's Codex cloud environment (root user, no containers) and on GitHub runners (unprivileged user, containers available).
+The CLI pulls the desired base image, exports it to a disposable root filesystem, and then selects the safest available execution backend for the host.

+The result is portable automation: you can iterate on package verification in a Codex workspace and ship the same tests to CI without changing commands or rewriting scripts.

 ## Dependencies

 Polythene targets Python 3.9 and newer.
 Runtime dependencies are bundled in the